dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

   3. Even though your laptop almost certainly uses a different CPU than the pi, we can still compile code for the pi on it ("cross-compilation").

-  4. Further, since the code is well-defined, we can compile the same code for other architectures and will see a similar result.
-For example, on my 64-bit x86 laptop:
+  4. Further, since the code for `trivial.c` is well-defined, we can compile ito for other machine architectures and yet still see similar behavior.
+For example, using the native `gcc` and `objdump` on my 64-bit x86 laptop:

             % gcc -O2 -c trivial.c